kuflex/ofxKuZed/README.md

 ##Advanced usage

-See an example distributed with addon, and ofxKuZed class declaration below.
+See an example '''zedExample''' distributed with addon, and '''ofxKuZed.h''' file.

 ##Requirements
 Currently addon is tested on Windows 10.